 Operators of the following vehicles are exempt from Oregon use fuel licensing requirements:

-• Vehicles operating under a valid Oregon DOT Commercial or Apportioned license plate, an Oregon Weight Receipt and Tax Identifier, or temporary permit or pass through which weight-mile taxes are paid.
+• Vehicles operating under a valid Oregon DOT Commercial or Apportioned license plate, an Oregon Weight Receipt and Tax Identifier, or temporary permit or pass through which weight-mile taxes are paid on all Oregon miles.

 • U.S. Government-licensed vehicles.

 • Farm tractors and other implements of husbandry that are only incidentally operated or moved over Oregon highways.

 • Vehicles with a combined gross weight of 26,000 pounds or less when use fuel is purchased from a seller who collects the Oregon tax at the time of sale.